Mulsaron/Final-Project/README.md

 DML.sql
 main.java

+The purpose of this system was created to allow users to have access to an application that meets the various needs of users.

 Members, Trainers and administrators have access to this system.
 In the main menu, select what user type you identify with.

 Members have the ability to register as members, input fitness goals, health metrics, exercise routines, and fitness achievements.
 Members can also, book, reschedule and cancel fitness classes